apache/openwhisk-wskdeploy/specification/html/spec_parameters.md

 ### Requirements

-The 'schema' key's value MUST be compatible with the value provided on both the 'type'  and 'value' keys; otherwise, it is considered an error.
+The `schema` key's value MUST be compatible with the value provided on both the 'type'  and 'value' keys; otherwise, it is considered an error.

 ### Notes